plone/documentation/5.2-myst/README.md

 # `5.2-myst` branch of Plone Documentation

-This branch `5.2-myst` in the repository for Plone Documentation.
+This is the branch `5.2-myst` in the repository for Plone Documentation.

 Its purpose is to facilitate contributors to fill gaps in the Plone 6 documentation, using Plone 5.2 documentation as a base.